Unified-Projects/llvm-project/llvm/docs/CommandGuide/lit.rst

  Show more information on test failures, for example the entire test output instead of just the test result.

- Each command is printed before it is executed.
-This can be valuable for debugging test failures, as the last printed command is the one that failed.
- Moreover, :program:`lit` inserts ``'RUN: at line N'`` before each command pipeline in the output to help you locate the source line of the failed command.

 .. option:: -vv, --echo-all-commands

- Deprecated alias for -v.
+ Echo all commands to stdout, as they are being executed.
+ This can be valuable for debugging test failures, as the last echoed command will be the one which has failed.
+ :program:`lit` normally inserts a no-op command (``:`` in the case of bash) with argument ``'RUN: at line N'`` before each command pipeline, and this option also causes those no-op commands to be echoed to stdout to help you locate the source line of the failed command.
+ This option implies ``--verbose``.

 .. option:: -a, --show-all

- Enable -v, but for all tests not just failed tests.

-.. option:: -o PATH, --output PATH

- Write test results to the provided path.
+ Show more information about all tests, for example the entire test commandline and output.

 .. option:: --no-progress-bar

  Do not use curses based progress bar.

-.. option:: --show-excluded

- Show excluded tests.

-.. option:: --show-skipped

- Show skipped tests.

 .. option:: --show-unsupported

- Show unsupported tests.
+ Show the names of unsupported tests.

-.. option:: --show-pass

- Show passed tests.

-.. option:: --show-flakypass

- Show passed with retry tests.

 .. option:: --show-xfail

- Show expectedly failed tests.
+ Show the names of tests that were expected to fail.

 .. _execution-options:

 EXECUTION OPTIONS
 -----------------

-.. option:: --gtest-sharding

- Enable sharding for GoogleTest format.

-.. option:: --no-gtest-sharding

- Disable sharding for GoogleTest format.

 .. option:: --path=PATH